winstontsui/heyroomie/README.md

 A modern web application for matching young professionals looking for roommates in NYC based on lifestyle preferences and compatibility.

-## 🚀 Quick Start

-Follow these steps to run the project locally:

 1. **Install Dependencies**
    ```bash